 When selecting Items to back up switch to Files view and browse Network folders of specify Path to your NAS:

-In Acronis True Image 2018 you can select your NAS as a backup source, and then specify files and folders that you want to back up:
+In Acronis True Image 2018 and later you can select your NAS as a backup source, and then specify files and folders that you want to back up:

 From a computer, using the Acronis product run the backup wizard and browse to the network share and select the files to back up.